About

 What I'm doing now

-I'm obsessed with the gap between what AI can do and what most organizations are actually doing with it.
-That gap is large, and it's not a technical problem, it's a translation problem.
+I'm obsessed with the gap between what AI can do, what people think it can do, and what actually changes behavior.
+That gap is large, and it's not only a technical problem.
+It's a translation problem.

 Why this site exists